|The Danfords, from left to right: Melvin, Ada, grandchildren Ernest and Clara, and extended family member Sam Synder, c.1919.|

 When World War II came, Pickletown was just like any other small town in the U. S., with its victory gardens and stars in the windows for the boys in the service.
 The women in the neighborhood traded or borrowed stamps to buy sugar and meat.
 The biggest decision was when it came time to buy shoes.
 Only one pair a year was allowed.
 Little girls wanted the pretty ones, but had to get a pair that would last a year.
 The demand for chickens was great because they did not require meat stamps.
 Mr. Seifert quit his job as soda fountain repairmen for the Standard Bottling Company in Denver, and moved a little house onto their property for a hatchery.
 They supplied chickens for most of the meat markets in Littleton and Englewood.
 The sky was always filled with formations of airplanes from Lowry Field.
 They terrified the chickens.
 Chicken feed came in printed cotton sacks that were saved to make dresses.

 Children by then were going to grade school on Rapp Street in Littleton.
 The school district paid their fare to ride the regular bus from the corner of Denver Broadway and Littleton Broadway to the school.
 On cold mornings the Bakers let them wait for the bus inside their little store on that corner.
 The bus was overloaded with students and with the adults going to their war effort jobs at the Heckethorn Company in downtown Littleton.
-All the women had their hair in pin curls and bandanas tied around their heads.
+Most of the women had their hair in pin curls and bandanas tied around their heads.

 Neighbors helped one another.
 When the Seiferts needed a building moved, Mr. Maier next door helped jack it up and put rollers under it.
 Then he used his big truck to push it to its new location.
 People loaned tools and farming equipment, helped build houses and stayed with a family after the death of a loved one.
 Children earned real wages for pulling weeds for ten cents an hour.

 Herbert Johnson had moved to the northwest corner of Pennsylvania and Orchard sometime before 1920.
 There he had a large apple orchard and sold apples in Denver.
 He and his wife were described as totally self sufficient on their ten acres with a flowing artesian well of warm water and big cistern.
-Local boys caught frogs from the reservoir to scare all the girls in the neighborhood.
+Local boys caught frogs from the reservoir to scare other children in the neighborhood.
 The Herbert Johnsons were remembered as being very frugal.
 They had a large vegetable garden and lots of strawberries, a chicken house, a hay building and a barn.
 The rest was in alfalfa irrigated from the well.
 Mr. Johnson hauled his cut alfalfa in from the field in a wheelbarrow and sometimes yelled at his cow in Swedish.

 Ellen Seifert Todd says when she grew up, (1930s and 1940s), there were no houses on the west side of Pennsylvania between Herbert Johnson and H. H. Post.
 The Post house was said to have been an old barn that had been turned into a large house.
 Mr. Murray had a hay field along there.
 Then came the Ruptacks and the Daniel family.
 Daniel raised chickens, "but not like the Gray's poultry farm," said George Pech.